legal and privacy

 Financial Hardship Policy

-Last updated: 24/10/2023
+Last updated: 29/10/2024

-felix is all about doing the right thing by our customers.
+felix is about doing the right thing by our customers.
 If you’re facing financial hardship, we’re here to help.
 We recognise that financial hardship can happen for many reasons including loss of income or property, sudden illness or injury, change of family circumstances or as a result of natural disasters such as COVID-19, bushfire, flood, earthquake or drought.
-It can affect your financial situation for a short while or you may need assistance for longer.
+It can affect your financial situation for a short while or you may need assistance for longer

 What are my options?